 As with on-campus programs federal loans may not be disbursed more than 10 calendar days prior to the actual start date of program classes and are disbursed manually to your account.
 Students should monitor their account on MyAccess and should see the funds post by the close of the first possible business day within the 10 day window.
 Please note that the 10 day window opens based on the start of classes, not orientation programs or other pre-class activities, even if required by the host institution.
 Students must plan their finances accordingly.

 See the Financial Aid section of the Study Abroad Policies and Procedures on the main semester abroad web page for additional information.

 Department of State Travel Advisory

 Students applying to the semester abroad program at the Hebrew University of Jerusalem should familiarize themselves with the current travel advisory for Israel, the West Bank, and Gaza.
 Parts of Israel, the West Bank and Gaza are considered elevated risk regions per the University’s International Travel Policy.
+See also the university’s Covid travel guidance.
 According to the policy, Georgetown University does not affirmatively encourage travel that contravenes Department of State Travel Advisories.

 We understand that many Georgetown Law students have experience traveling to areas where there are increased security risks.
 Given that our students are pursuing a professional degree, they also tend to possess the maturity and good judgment that less experienced students might lack.
 However, students who seek to participate in a Georgetown-sponsored program in an elevated risk region should be prepared for and familiar with the risks that go along with such an opportunity.
 Therefore, we have established specific procedures for students applying to the semester abroad program with the Hebrew University of Jerusalem.
 These procedures are outlined in the Hebrew University Program Addendum, which prospective students must review as a part of their application to the program.